-Measuring and reducing Scope 3 emissions, over which banks have no direct control, will be a huge challenge.
-Yet, it is a challenge that lies at the heart of the banks’ potential role as stewards of the transition to a net zero economy.
-Unless banks quickly master the preliminary stages of their own transition to net zero and, simultaneously, get to grips with their financed emissions, they are likely to fall short of their commitments and miss out on a historic opportunity to broaden and grow their businesses, build closer relations with corporate customers and advance sustainability.
+Measuring and reducing Scope 3 emissions, over which banks have no direct control, is a huge challenge.
+But unless banks quickly master the preliminary stages of their own transition to net zero and simultaneously get to grips with their Scope 3 emissions, they are likely to miss the opportunity to grow their businesses, build closer relations with corporate customers and advance sustainability.